 Late-season water management in potato crops

 An adequate water management programme can improve quality and yield of potato crops.
-In this article you can find more information about how late irrigation can affect your crops, including a 5 steps guide to improving your late-season water management programme.
+Find out how late irrigation can affect your crops and read our 5-step guide to improving your late-season water management programme.

 Late-season water management, as the crop begins to senesce, is the essential final phase in an efficient irrigation regime.